imurray/redirectify/README.md

 If you add support for a new site, please add an example PDF URL to `test_cases`.

-At some point in 2021, before Google lock things down, I should probably make a version of the extension that can use Chrome's new Manifest 3 API.
-It looks possible.
-As I use Firefox, I haven't got around to it yet.
+Experience suggests I might take ages to look at proposed changes; sorry.
+I don't want to pester 100s of people with permissions warnings, so I will delay adding support for new sites until I'm forced to make a major update (if ever).
+Eventually I hope to make the rules configurable, opt-in, and use optional permissions.
+But it's been years, and I haven't found the time to do it yet.